 While we were recording Our House at Artscape last year, and just before I went on for a scene, the sole of my shoe started to flap.
 So I ripped them both off very quickly, I then had to do my bit – run then push my friend Brandon across the stage.
 While doing that, I fell flat on my face but just had to get up and continue as if nothing had happened.

-I plan to spend Christmas with my family and ‘second family’ at either our home or theirs, like we do every year.
+I spent Christmas with my family and ‘second family’ at either our home or theirs, like we do every year.
 On New Year’s Eve I will be performing at Stardust.

 THE MOST FAMOUS PERSON YOU HAVE MET – AND WHO WOULD YOU GIVE GOLD TO MEET?